mattermost-community/mattermost-plugin-msteams-meetings/README.md

 ### Installation

-If your server doesn't have access to the internet, you can download the latest [plugin binary release](https://github.com/mattermost/mattermost-plugin-msteams-meetings/releases) and upload it to your server via **System Console > Plugin Management**.
-The releases on this page are the same versions available on the Plugin Marketplace.
+Download the latest [plugin binary release](https://github.com/mattermost/mattermost-plugin-msteams-meetings/releases) and upload it to your server via **System Console > Plugin Management**.

 Once enabled, selecting the video icon in a Mattermost channel invites team members to join an MS Teams meeting, hosted using the credentials of the user who initiated the call.